elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/visitor-pattern.md

 ---

-### In what pattern category does the Visitor pattern belong too?
+### To which pattern family does the Visitor pattern belong?

 <details>
   <summary>